NikoBiele/RayTraceHeatTransfer.jl/README.md

 ))
 ```

-To check that the number of available threads correspond to the desired number run:
+To confirm that the number of available threads correspond to the desired number run:

 ```
 julia> Threads.nthreads()